CERTCC/Vultron/docs/topics/background/index.md

 -   This documentation and the [report](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=887198) it is based on describes a *normative* protocol designed to structure and guide practitioners toward those goals.

-To that end, we offer this documentation as a proposal for such an MPCVD protocol.
+To that end, we offer this documentation as a proposal for such an Vultron Protocol.